Hi-na-2004/SheSafehelp/README.md

-# 🛡️ SheSafe - Women Safety Application
+# 🛡️ SafeCircle - Women Safety Application

 A comprehensive women safety application with 4 core modules powered by AI/ML for protecting women and ensuring their safety online and offline.